-- The budget for the 2010-2011 academic year is \$21 million, about half of which is provided by the SBC Cooperative Program.
+• The budget for the 2012-2012 academic year is \$20.9 million, about 37 percent of which is provided by the SBC Cooperative Program.
 The support of the Cooperative Program is an annual allocation equal to the income of over \$130 million dollars of endowment.
-The Cooperative Program is the financial lifeline of the Seminary. - The Seminary endowment is about \$47 million.
+The Cooperative Program is the financial lifeline of the Seminary.

+• The Seminary endowment is about \$47 million.